GM Korea drops bankruptcy vote plan after last-minute wage deal

-SEOUL (Reuters) - General Motors Co’s (GM) South Korean unit dropped a plan for a vote on a bankruptcy filing after reaching a tentative wage deal with its labour union on Monday that helped the U.S. automaker win concessions on pay, bonuses and benefits.
+SEOUL (Reuters) - General Motors Co’s (GM) South Korean unit dropped a plan to consider filing for bankruptcy after winning concessions on pay, bonuses and benefits from its labor union in a tentative deal reached on Monday.

+The deal will pave the way for nearly $500 million in fresh capital injection by the South Korean government, providing much-needed liquidity to GM Korea to pay employees and its suppliers, but slumping vehicle sales and low factory run-rates raise questions about its longer-term future.

+The concessions by GM Korea’s powerful auto union are expected to heap pressure on other auto unions for similar moves, at a time when South Korea’s auto industry is grappling with higher labor costs and sluggish demand from the United States and other markets.

 GM shocked South Korea in February when it unveiled a major restructuring plan for the money-losing unit, which involved shuttering one of its four plants in the country and voluntary redundancies for 2,600 workers.